Talking about Joy

 @thenapministry Instagram

-As we close to the end of the year think about this: Did you spend more time producing or enjoying?
+As we get close to the end of the year think about this: Did you spend more time producing or enjoying?
 Is there a way to do both?
 Do you believe you get enough rest?
 If not, this is the time to make those adjustments so you can go in the new year with a new habit in place.

 Blogger Recognition Award